DeForest Kelley: Star Trek

 Kelley played Dr. Leonard "Bones" McCoy from 1966 to 1969 in Star Trek (Gene Roddenberry had offered Kelley the role of Spock in 1964, but he refused it).
 He reprised the character in a voice-over role in the animated Star Trek series (1973–74), and the first six Star Trek motion pictures (1979 to 1991).
-In 1987, he also had a cameo in "Encounter at Farpoint", the first episode of Star Trek: The Next Generation, as Admiral Leonard McCoy, Starfleet Surgeon General Emeritus.
+In 1987, he also had a cameo in "Encounter at Farpoint", the first episode of Star Trek: The Next Generation, as the 137-year-old Admiral Leonard McCoy.
 Several aspects of Kelley's background became part of McCoy's characterization, including his pronunciation of "nuclear" as "nucular".

 Kelley became a good friend of Star Trek castmates William Shatner and Leonard Nimoy, from their first meeting in 1964.
 During Treks first season, Kelley's name was listed in the end credits along with the rest of the cast.
 Only Shatner and Nimoy were listed in the opening credits.
-As Kelley's role grew in importance during the first season, he received a pay raise to about $2,500 per episode and received third billing starting in the second season after Nimoy.
+As Kelley's role grew in importance during the first season, he received a pay raise to about per episode and received third billing starting in the second season after Nimoy.
 Despite the show's recognition of Kelley as one of its stars, he was frustrated by the greater attention that Shatner received as its lead actor and that Nimoy received because of "Spockamania" among fans.